shecken/lib-plugin-security/README.md

 # lib-ilias-plugin-security
-Library with security options for ilias plugin konfiguration
+Library with security options for plugin konfiguration